- How much do you charge?

 In addition to items of potential significant cost, your inspector should also look for and point out issues of a safety nature – regardless of cost.
 At the exterior, your inspector should check and report on the roof, flashing, chimney(s), soffit, fascia, eaves, downspouts, walls and finishes, windows, doors, foundation, and lot grading.
 Inside, you should expect your inspector to review the heating, cooling, plumbing, and electrical systems.
 Interior finishes, doors, windows, and attic insulation should be inspected and reported on as well.
 Please refer to our Residential menu for more details on each type of inspection.

 A knowledgeable inspector should be able to alert you to the most common insurability issues too.
 Many homes today encounter problems with availability of insurance unless first undergoing significant and costly upgrades.
-No insurance means no mortgage.
+No insurance = no mortgage.

 >> Return to top